What the study measures

 What is included

-- Dividend reinvestment through time
+- Dividend reinvestment through the study period

 - Split-adjusted prices and dividend history